runpod/docs/docs/serverless/endpoints/get-started.md

 ---
 title: Get started
 sidebar_position: 2
-description: "Learn how to test your deployed Endpoint with a sample request, view the response, and send requests using cURL or an HTTP client, then customize your Handler Function for more control over your API."
+description: "Learn how to test your deployed endpoint with a sample request, view the response, and send requests using cURL or an HTTP client, then customize your handler function for more control over your API."
 ---

-Now that your Endpoint is deployed, send a test.
+Now that your endpoint is deployed, send a test.
-This is a great way to test your Endpoint before sending a request from your application.
+This is a great way to test your endpoint before sending a request from your application.

-## Send a Request
+## Send a request

-1. From the Endpoint's page, select **Requests**.
+1. From the endpoint's page, select **Requests**.
 2. Choose **Run**.
 3. You should see a successful response with the following: